 Similarly, you can create a video playlist.

-Your WordPress site can be accessed from anywhere and from multiple devices.
+Did you know that your WordPress site can be accessed from anywhere?
+And from multiple devices?
 It may often happen that you forget to logout of your site after working on it.
 If you remember that when you’re away from your device, you can access your site from any other device and logout.

 You can enable this security enhancing feature under Profile > Account Management > Sessions.